 Almost everyone will find at least one turning point in an all too brief career.
 It could come with that first trip to Afghanistan, in March 1971.
 His work became not just fine art but objects of reverence, for he also adopted kilim, the wool or cotton rugs traditionally used in prayer.
 The story later spread that Boetti had simply gone to the airport and taken the next plane, wherever it might land.
 In reality, he had been unanchored since leaving his native Turin two years before, and he kept traveling through the 1970s—as far as Africa and New York.
 He also claimed a previous family connection in Asia.

-For MOMA, the turning point comes with his departure from Arte Povera in 1969.
-Born in 1940, he started as an abstract painter, and he took instantly to the movement after seeing Lucio Fontana's slit canvases.
+For MoMA, the turning point comes with his departure from Arte Povera in 1969.
+Born in 1940, he started as an abstract painter, and he took instantly to the movement after seeing the slit canvases of Lucio Fontana.
 It must have reconciled his wishes to make art and to destroy it, and he went about them both with a vengeance.
 He became one of the group's youngest lights, with a solo show in 1967.
 He piled concrete, cardboard, and lace into cubes and terraced columns, while fashioning a child's gestures into monuments.
 In his subsequent turn away from the clarity of Minimalism or Mono-ha, one might see the origins of a purely conceptual art.

 For another, he already hits on most of his motifs.
 He works with fabric, first as the cotton threads of panels or cubes.
 He has his first maps, copied straight from the newspapers, of war zones and occupied territories.
 He displays camouflage as all-over painting, with a striking anticipation of his late Tutto.
 In each case, he withholds any political judgment whatsoever.
 To the very end, are his flags a critique of nationalism, a critique of European expansionism, their embrace, or just local color?